VisualStory/algorithms-notebook/data-mining/pagerank.md

 ![Ax=\lambda x](http://latex.codecogs.com/gif.latex?%5Cbg_white%20Ax%3D%5Clambda%20x)

-where λ is the eigenvalue and the solution of x (in our case R) is the eigenvector.
+where  is the eigenvalue and the solution of x (in our case R) is the eigenvector.
 Thus for the equation

 ![R=cA^TR](http://latex.codecogs.com/gif.latex?%5Cbg_white%20R%3DcA%5ETR)